 The Jaeger-LeCoultre Memovox [First Automatic Watch With Alarm]

-Soon after Vulcain’s Cricket found success, Jaeger-LeCoultre would release their own alarm watch.
+Soon after Vulcain’s Cricket found success, Jaeger-LeCoultre would release their own take on the mechanical alarm watch.

-Unlike the Cricket, it possessed a bump rotor that wound the time barrel while the alarm barrel could be ‘charged’ by winding a second crown.
+Unlike the Cricket, JLC’s Memovox possessed a bump rotor that wound the timekeeping barrel while the alarm barrel could be ‘charged’ by winding a second crown.